-> ISS's approach is to promote international family mediation with projects that aim to facilitate access to families on a global scale.
+ISS's approach was to promote international family mediation with projects that aimed to facilitate access to families on a global scale.
 For mediation to become truly accessible to families, ISS has partnered with cross-border family mediation professionals and has created an international Advisory Board in order to complete the political process with a number of concrete measures.

-> The first project is the publication of a guide to international family mediation practice intended to families and professionals supporting or accompanying these families.
+The first project was the publication of a guide to international family mediation practice intended to families and professionals supporting or accompanying these families.

-> Click here to order a paperback version of the Guide.
+Click here to order a paperback version of the Guide.

 Why a guide?